 You might also like

 The three greatest threats to the planet are obesity, undernutrition and climate change – and they are inextricably linked, according to the Lancet Commission on Obesity.
 Professor Sharon Friel was one of four Prevention Centre researchers on the team of 26 Commissioners and 17 Fellows from 14 countries whose report was published last month.
-Here, she suggests what we, as individual researchers and policy makers, can do to address these pandemics.
+In this blog, originally published on the The Australian Prevention Partnership Centre website, she suggests what we, as individual researchers and policy makers, can do to address these pandemics.

 Three years ago, I sat together with the other Commissioners of the Lancet Commission on Obesity to discuss what we could do to drive action globally on malnutrition in all its forms – the world’s leading cause of poor health.